Glennpedley/CluelessDevOps/README.md

 5) line 113:-
 5.1) I removed "ishween/whatsapp-push-notify-action@master"
-DID NOT WORK - so means, I have to reference this repository for "something" and I am thinking that is why the "text" in the whatsapp message is?
+DID NOT WORK - so means, I have to reference this repository for "something" and I am thinking that is why or where the "text" in the whatsapp message is living?
 5.2) I changed this uses to "Glennpedley/whatsapp-push-notify-action@master" DID NOT WORK - so, I cannot make my own yet, still have to reference some fella's repository for this?
 5.3) I changed it to "Glennpedley/whatsapp-push-notify-action@main"